-If yesterday’s SSDs once required defragmenting, they no longer do, in any critical sense.
-A conventional disk defragmenting tool was never the appropriate solution, as these tools perform rewrites on the hard drive, but an SSD stores data differently, making such write cycles unnecessary and even detrimental to the drive.
-SSDs randomly store data, unlike mechanical drives that can store them sequentially in sectors.
+A conventional disk defragmenting tool was never the appropriate solution for SSDs, as these tools perform rewrites on the hard drive, but an SSD stores data differently, making such write cycles unnecessary and even detrimental to the drive.
+SSDs randomly store data, unlike mechanical drives that are capable of storing them sequentially in sectors.

 Window 10 will occasionally identify an SSD for “defragmenting,” but it performs what is more accurately dubbed a cleaning only if it is necessary and only if system restore is enabled.
 System Mechanic’s drive defragmenting features identify which drives are SSDs and automatically leaves them untouched.
 You will still need to periodically realign data on your traditional hard drives, however.